lauraestevens/lauraestevens.github.io/cv.md

 - Prepare students for the week's lab with a pre-lab lecture.
 - Facilitate a lab with open, drop-in hours.
-- Develop new materials and modified previously existing materials.
+- Develop new materials and modify previously existing materials.

 ### Teaching Assistant
 2019-2020